rackerlabs/docs-cloud-monitoring/api-docs/api-reference/agents-operations.rst

 ======

 The optional Monitoring Agent resides on the host server being monitored.
-The agent allows you to gather on-host metrics based on agent checks and push them to Rackspace Monitoring where you can analyze them, use them with the Rackspace Monitoring infrastructure, and archive them.
+You can use the agent to gather on-host metrics based on agent checks and push them to Rackspace Monitoring where you can analyze them, use them with the Rackspace Monitoring infrastructure, and archive them.